logo

 The dataset editor will open.

-2. Configure profiles
+Configure profiles

+Define the vehicle profiles that are used to estimate traffic demand.
 Profiles define the routing behaviour used to calculate the traffic matrix.
 Using multiple profiles results in more possible paths between origin and destination.

 By default, the following car profiles are configured: